Kazhdan groups of dimension $16$ with prescribed second $\ell^2$-Betti number: Reals and simple groups

 The induction hypothesis gives

 proving \cref{MS item H2}.
 This concludes the construction, hence the proof. \end{proof}

 We now prove \cref{main}.
-The proof will be similar, but more technical, in that we need to leverage an additional prime, and the full power of \cref{special element}, to make the group $G_\alpha$ simple.
+The proof will be similar, but more technical, in that we need to leverage an additional prime, and the full power of \cref{induction step prescribed power}, to make the group $G_x$ simple.
 This improvement employs a trick from \cite{osinthom}, where it was used to construct simple groups with large first $\ell^2$-Betti numbers.
-The following will be our starting point.
+The following will be our starting point, this is also the only place where we use \cref{induction step large power} for the induction step.

 \begin{lemma} Let $G$ be a torsion-free cocompact lattice in the isometry group of the octonionic hyperbolic plane.
-Let $q$ be a prime.
-Then there exists a quotient $G \to G_1$ with the following properties. \begin{enumerate} \item $G_1$ is non-elementary hyperbolic with no non-trivial finite normal subgroups. \item The quotient $G \to G_1$ induces isomorphisms in homology and cohomology with coefficients in $R[G_1]$-modules and degree at least $3$, where $R$ is any ring where $q$ is invertible. \item $G_1$ is generated by elements $\{ x_1, \ldots, x_m \}$, each of which has order a power of $q$. \item There is a finite set $\mathcal{E}$ of finite subgroups of $G_1$, such that for every unitary $G_1$-representation $V$, the second homology is
+Let $q$ be a prime and let $\varepsilon > 0$.
+Then there exists a quotient $G \to G_0$ with the following properties. \begin{enumerate} \item $G_0$ is non-elementary hyperbolic with no non-trivial finite normal subgroups. \item The quotient $G \to G_0$ induces isomorphisms in homology and cohomology with coefficients in $R[G_0]$-modules and degree at least $3$, where $R$ is any ring where $q$ is invertible. \item $G_0$ is generated by elements $\{ a_1, \ldots, a_m \}$, each of which has order a power of $q$. \item There is a finite set $\mathcal{E}$ of finite subgroups of $G_0$, such that for every unitary $G_0$-representation $V$, the second homology is